MichaelF49/Pacman3D/README.md

 and powerups to gain an upper edge.

 * **Snowflake**: Temporarily freeze ghosts.
-* **Star**: Become temporarily invincible.
+* **Star**: Temporarily become invincible.

 ## Installation
-Download the repository, run `npm install` in the project directory and then `npm start`.
+Download the repository, run `npm install` in the project directory, and then run `npm start`.
 The game is hosted on port 8080.

 Check out the working [demo](http://michaelf49.github.io/Pacman3D/)!